mgambrell/Motherload.Open/MtSharperest/MTS.Open/readme.md

 TODO: add more prescriptive docs, organized by task: Try a new project; make a console build; add an existing library; develop a new library

+quick index:

+M_BRUTE_PlatformName: Windows, Proto, Switch (note: Proto is not a real brute platform name but this is used as a placeholder internally for when brute isnt involved)
+Backends: SDL, Switch
+Platforms: Proto, (Windows, Switch)